 - Apply learned skills to a real public health problem within a broader healthcare environment including non-governmental or policy level organisations

-The Hong Kong Medical Council recognises the Master of Public Health, MPH(HK) as quotable qualifications.
+The Hong Kong Medical Council recognises the Master of Public Health, MPH(HK) as quotable qualification.

 Participants will be accredited Continuing Medical Education (CME) and Continuing Professional Development (CPD) points from different academic institutes / committees.
 Please see “CME & Quotable Qualifications” for details.